 You’re not reckless.
 You don’t like to take unnecessary risk.
 But you don’t want to run out of money in retirement.
-And your financial advisor says you must invest in the market to provide for a secure retirement.
+And your financial representative says you must invest in the market to provide for a secure retirement.

 Do you really have to take those risks?
 What if I told you that hundreds of thousands of people are building their retirement nest egg without even going near the stock market … or the real estate market … or precious metals?

 When people think of “the stock market,” they often equate it with the Dow Jones Industrial Average (DJIA) they see quoted everywhere.